 Pergolas are fantastic additions to a yard or patio, but they lack shade.
-Traditionally, the solution has been to intertwine trailing plants such as grapevines, jasmine, or wisteria.
+Traditionally, the solution has been to intertwine trailing plants or vines such as grapevines, jasmine, or wisteria.
 But plants take time to train upward, plus many homeowners don't like shedding leaves and debris.

 Building a do-it-yourself retractable pergola canopy is an easy, low-cost way to provide an instant cover for your structure.
 Canopy fabric is attached to support boards that slide along tensioned stainless steel cables called wire ropes.
 Large eye screws do the sliding and make easy work of extending and retracting the canopy.
 When retracted, this DIY pergola canopy tucks neatly away at one end of the structure.
 When extended, the canopy shades the areas in graceful drapes.